SEQUOiA87/roll-the-dice/README.md

 1. Roll the dice on each app start
 2. Roll the dice on each button click
+3. Roll the dice with animation on each button click
-3. Roll the dice on each shake gesture
+4. Roll the dice with animation on each shake gesture detection

 ## Preview

-This is how it could look like after step 2:
+This is how it could look like after step 4:
 ![Preview of roll-the-dice app](preview.gif "Preview of roll-the-dice app")